-Macron, citing N. Korea, calls on US to keep Iran deal
+Citing North Korea, Macron calls on US to keep Iran deal

+- French leader says it would be a mistake for the US to withdraw from Iran nuclear deal

+- "If we talk of a military solution, we speak about a lot of victims," he says of North Korea

-New York (CNN)French President Emmanuel Macron firmly rejected any military solution to the North Korea crisis and warned against scrapping the nuclear agreement with Iran, in an exclusive interview with CNN on Tuesday.
+New York (CNN)French President Emmanuel Macron firmly rejected any military solution to the North Korean crisis and warned against scrapping the nuclear agreement with Iran, in an exclusive interview Tuesday with CNN.

-Macron warned that without the deal, Iran risked becoming a rogue nuclear state like North Korea.
+Macron warned that Iran risked becoming a rogue nuclear state like North Korea without the deal.

 "North Korea is a very good illustration of a 'what if' regarding Iran," he told CNN shortly before his maiden speech at the UN General Assembly.